sethbattin/sethbattin.github.io/posts/unserious-in-new-york.md

 Actually I noticed those details in reverse order.
 I didn't assume they were a prostitute until they leisurely walked by a second time in the opposite direction.
 Their outfit definitely evoked the first act scenes of [Pretty Woman].
-I hope they eventually lived out second act's social victory over the high-fashion boutique snobs who reject them for lack of appearance of being a good customer.
+I hope they eventually lived out the second act's social victory over the high-fashion boutique snobs who reject them for lack of appearance of being a good customer.
 Or at least I hope they overcome whatever other aspect of society has wronged them.
 I wanted to make friends with them as well and learn their story.
-But they were busy working, and I had no cash to pay for their time no ability to accept a freebie.
+But they were busy working, and I had no cash to pay for their time nor ability to accept a freebie.
 I went back to trying to work.

 [Pretty Woman]: https://en.wikipedia.org/wiki/Pretty_Woman "Wikipedia: Pretty Woman (1990 film)"

 A large older man with a cane walked by, greeted me, and came over.
 He asked for a few dollars for coffee.
 I told him I had no cash but that I'd be happy to buy him a coffee.
-I repeated, so I invited him to walk to my new favorite New York coffee shop.
+He repeated, so I invited him to walk to my new favorite New York coffee shop.
 He indicated his cane, and I apologized for being inconsiderate.
-He again said he was hoping for a few dollars, so I showed him my empty wallet, and apologized for being dry.
+He again said he was hoping for a few dollars, so I showed him my empty wallet and apologized for being dry.
 "If you're dry you're dry" he said as he left.
 That same member of the hotel staff stared my way with no expression.
 I smiled and went back to working.